Recovery Services vaults overview

 Enhanced capabilities to help secure backup data: With Recovery Services vaults, Azure Backup provides security capabilities to protect cloud backups.
-These security features ensure that you can secure your backups, and safely recover data from cloud backups even if production and backup servers are compromised.
+The security features ensure you can secure your backups, and safely recover data, even if production and backup servers are compromised.
 Learn more

-Role-Based Access Control (RBAC): RBAC provides fine-grained access management control in Azure.
+Azure role-based access control (Azure RBAC): Azure RBAC provides fine-grained access management control in Azure.
 Azure provides various built-in roles, and Azure Backup has three built-in roles to manage recovery points.
-Recovery Services vaults are compatible with RBAC, which restricts backup and restore access to the defined set of user roles.
+Recovery Services vaults are compatible with Azure RBAC, which restricts backup and restore access to the defined set of user roles.
 Learn more